UKCloud/documentation/articles/azure/azs-how-create-service-principals.md

 In Azure Stack you are able to grant an external application access to Azure Stack resources by creating a service principal that uses Azure Resource Manager.
 A service principal lets you delegate specific permissions using **role-based access control**.
 Service principals are preferable to running an application using your own credentials for the following reasons:

 - You are able to assign specific permissions to the service principal that are different than your own account permissions.
-Typically, a service principal's permissions are restricted to exactly what the app needs to do which reduces the security risks involved with using external applications
+Typically, a service principal's permissions are restricted to exactly what the app needs to do which reduces the security risks involved with using external applications.

 - You do not have to change the application's credentials if your role or responsibilities change.